d-hcosta/CPF-Manager/readme.md

 <h3>Usage mode:</h3>

-+ Just run "cpf_generator.py" and a menu will appear, if you want the cpf to be generated with punctuation, use the letter 'f' if you want without punctuation 'w'.
++ Just run "cpf_generator.py" and a menu will appear, if you want the CPF to be generated with punctuation, use the letter 'f' if you want without punctuation 'w'.
 To check if it is valid, use "cpf_validator.py".

 <h2> Screenshot: </h2>